 How I choose books

 My Goodreads.com network is a great place to get reading ideas, and I appreciate their comments and ratings of the books they read.
-If you’d like to connect with me on Goodreads so you can see what I’m reading (and sometimes reviewing), CLICK HERE, but if I read a book that fits Heartspoken’s theme, I’ll post it on this blog too.
+Feel free to connect with me on Goodreads so you can see what I’m reading (and sometimes reviewing), but if I read a book that fits Heartspoken’s theme, I’ll post it on this blog too.

 “I wonder how the book got to Guernsey?
 Perhaps there is some secret sort of homing instinct in books that brings them to their perfect readers.
 How delightful if that were true.”